neondatabase/website/content/docs/extensions/neon.md

 The `neon` extension is installed to a system-owned `postgres` database in each Neon project by default.

 There are two views owned by a Neon system role (`cloud_admin`) as shown below, which are used to collect local file cache statistics.
 The metrics are used by the Neon team for the purpose of enhancing the Neon service.
-The views are currently not user-accessible.
+The views are not user-visible or accessible.

 ```bash
 postgres=> \dv neon.*